istvanmarton/kmn-programming/README.md

 ## Limitations

--   The minimum of the matrix width and height should be less than 129.
+-   Input matrix width and height should be less than 129.
 -   The sum of the absolute values of the input matrix elements should be less than 2^31.
     The upper limit can be relaxed to 2^63 in some cases.